Organic Sazon: What It Is, Benefits, Uses & Buying Guide

 Is sazon the same as adobo?

-Nope!
-While both are popular in Latin kitchens, they’re different.
-Adobo typically includes garlic, oregano, vinegar, and salt — often used as a wet marinade.
+No. Adobo typically includes garlic, oregano, vinegar, and salt as a wet marinade.
 Sazon is a dry spice mix with annatto, cumin, and coriander.

 Can I make my own organic sazon at home?

 Yes!
-Simply combine ground annatto seeds, cumin, coriander, garlic powder, onion powder, oregano, and a pinch of sea salt.
-Customize the ratios to your liking!
+Combine ground annatto seeds, cumin, coriander, garlic powder, onion powder, oregano, and sea salt.
+Customize ratios to your taste.

 How long does organic sazon last?

-Stored in an airtight container away from heat and light, organic sazon can retain its potency for up to 1 year.
-Beyond that, it will still be safe to eat but less fragrant.
+Stored in an airtight container away from heat and light, it retains potency for up to 1 year.
+After that, it remains safe but loses fragrance.

 Is sazon spicy?